wri/aqueduct_analyze_locations/data_download/instructions.md

 **string_id**, string, contains a unique string for each geometry.
 Geometries are the union of hydrological basins, provinces and groundwater aquifers.
 The string_id is a combination of pfaf_id-gid_1-aqid.
 See the description of those columns.
 **aq30_id**, numerical, unique identifier.
 **pfaf_id**, numerical, six digit Pfafstetter code for the hydrological basins.
 **gid_1**, string, identifier for sub-national units based on the GADM dataset.
-It Iso A3 country code, followed by numeric values separated by underscores for each sub-national unit.
+It contains the Iso A3 country code, followed by numeric values separated by underscores for each sub-national unit.
 **aqid**, numerical, identifier for groundwater Aquifers based on WHYMAP.

 ## Extra identifiers:
-**gid_0**, string, ISO A3 country name based on GADM.
+**gid_0**, string, ISO A3 country code based on GADM.
 See GADM for more information.
 **name_0**, string, National or political entity name based on GADM.
 See GADM for more information.
 **name_1**, string, Sub-national or political entity name based on GADM, See GADM for more information.
 **area_km2**, numerical, area of the geometry in km2 (union of sub-basin, province and groundwater aquifer).